rastifar/digikala-mock-website-old-version-simplified/README.md

 •  JavaScript: For adding interactivity and dynamic features to the web page.

+### Libraries and Frameworks
+•  Bootstrap: Used for responsive design and layout.

+•  Font Awesome: Used for icons.

+•  Animate.css: Used for CSS animations.

+•  Owl Carousel: Used for creating responsive carousels.

 ## Features
 •  Responsive Design: Ensures the web page looks good on all devices.